 - Greenwashing: Some companies that are B Corped seem a bit questionable.
 Innocent Drinks is a B Corp but the company uses a fair amount of single-use plastic and is owned by the worst plastic polluter in the world: Coca Cola.
 Innocent has also just had adverts banned for greenwashing.
 More recently, Evian, a company that sells water in single-use plastic bottles has just become a B Corp.
 That’s a little alarming.

 - Short-sighted: When you consider examples like the above, it’s unclear how well B Corp examines a companies partners, suppliers, customers, as well as the company itself.

 - Vague: There are a lot of certifications out there that are specific, for instance Climate Neutral certification.
 B Corp is more holistic.
 This can be a strength but it could also be seen as a weakness.
-There’s a bit of nebulousness about what the certification means – especially when it comes to the environment.
+There’s a bit of nebulousness about what the certification means – especially when it comes to environmental impacts.

 - Expensive: B Lab is a nonprofit company but some folk complain about the expense vs. the value for money.
 The costs for the various modules can mount up.

 - Legally unclear: B Lab is not liable if a certified company fails to meet the standards required.
 Changes in company bylaws can also be made without transparency.

 - Self-assessment: Certification is initially self-assessed, so some people feel there’s a bit of a lack of accountability.